Disappearance of Tiffany Whitton: Theories

 Daniels has long believed Whitton is dead and Caudle is responsible, due to his failure to let her or the police know of her disappearance.
 "He knows what happened to her and he knows where she is", she told The Atlanta Journal–Constitution in 2017.
 "Of that I have no doubt."

 Daniels was further convinced when she viewed a recording of a prison videophone conversation Caudle had with a female visitor.
 In it he waves around a copy of Whitton's missing-person flyer that Moeller had brought to him and holds it up to the camera, all the while speaking confidently, unlike the way Junod recalled him.
 "They think I killed that bitch for real!" he says, and then laughs.
 After her prison interview, Moeller told Junod that she, too, had no doubt that he had.
 Investigators consider him a suspect.

-In Daniels' theory, Whitton would have gone straight for Caudle's truck.
-"Either they had a fight and he killed her, or she overdosed and he did nothing."
+In Daniels' theory, Whitton would have gone straight for Caudle's truck, after which "[e]ither they had a fight and he killed her, or she overdosed and he did nothing."
 However, the district attorney's office says the case does not fit the typical pattern of a death by drug overdose, since most victims do not disappear afterwards.